-To import one or more projects using a spreadsheet (.xlsx) or .csv file, first download the sample import spreadsheet by clicking the link on the word "here."
-The spreadsheet contains detailed instructions for properly filling out the spreadsheet and importing projects using either the .xlsx or a .csv file.
+To import one or more projects using a macro-enabled spreadsheet (.xlsm), first download the sample import spreadsheet by clicking the link on the word "here."
+The spreadsheet contains detailed instructions for properly filling out the spreadsheet and importing projects using either the .xlsm file.
+See Appendix D - Enabling Project Import Spreadsheet for information on enabling the macro-enabled spreadsheet.

 All fields for a project must have an appropriate input value for the project to import successfully.
-The sample spreadsheet lists acceptable data types for each field, and in-cell data validation is used in certain fields to limit potential import errors.
-After an import is attempted, a message will appear at the top of the screen indicating either that all projects were imported successfully or that certain projects were not imported successfully.
-Users are highly encouraged to review project data after an import to verify the imported values.
+The sample spreadsheet lists acceptable data types for each field, and in-cell data validation is used in most fields to limit potential import errors.
+The import spreadsheet also includes a macro which verifies that the input values have been entered correctly.
+If the macro finds invalid data, cells with invalid data are highlight red for the user to identify and correct.
+If all data is entered correctly, the macro will produce a note which states "NO INVALID DATA FOUND - OK TO UPLOAD".
+Users are required to run the macro prior to importing the spreadsheet to the database.

+After an import is attempted, a message will appear at the top of the screen indicating either that all projects were imported successfully or that certain projects were not imported successfully and which fields were not entered correctly.